playfairs/fsscan/README.md

 ## Contributing

-Feel free to submit issues or pull requests to improve the application.
+Feel free to submit issues or pull requests to improve the application, not sure what you could possibly wanna do to this, but yea 😭

 ## License

-This project is open source.
-Use it freely for personal or commercial purposes.
+This project is licensed under the Do What The Fuck You Want To Public License (WTFPL), yea, that means you can do whatever you want with it, I genuinely don't care 😭✌️

 ## Warning

-This application scans the ENTIRE file system starting from root (`/`).
+If you run this on a root directory, it will scan the entire file system starting from root `/`.
 On systems with large amounts of data, this can:
 - Take several hours to complete
 - Generate significant disk I/O
 - Require substantial system permissions